 2. You can create a new bot or modify an existing bot.
 For more details, see Create your first bot.

-1. Click Pick choose the pre-configured OAuth connection from the Pick an OAuth connection modal.
+4. Click Pick to choose the pre-configured OAuth connection from the Pick an OAuth connection modal.

-Note: The site name you provide in the authentication action will be the default site selected for the other actions in this package.
-You can provide a different site name for the individual actions as well.
+The Site name field is optional.
+The Site name you enter in the Authentication action is set as the default site for the other actions in this package.
+If required, you can enter a different site name for the individual actions.

 Note: